Urinary Incontinence in Women

 • Ask the patient to contract the pelvic floor muscles around the examining fingers.13 Consider that:

-• normal pelvic floor muscles can voluntarily contract and relax13
+• Normal pelvic floor muscles can voluntarily contract and relax13

-• overactive pelvic floor muscles do not relax12
+• Overactive pelvic floor muscles do not relax12

-• underactive pelvic floor muscles cannot voluntarily contract13
+• Underactive pelvic floor muscles cannot voluntarily contract13

-• non-functioning pelvic floor muscles present when no pelvic floor muscle action is palpable13
+• Non-functioning pelvic floor muscles present when no pelvic floor muscle action is palpable13

 Stack of papers.
 Is pelvic organ prolapse suspected?